Areas of Responsibility

 Council notices are always posted on the notice board at the entrance to the Parish Hall, with many notices also being posted on the boards at the Guild Room and Swan Bottom.

-Planning: Councillor Colin Little
+Planning: Councillor Colin Sully

 Playground: Councillor Adam Bunce